nwshane/nwshane.github.io/src/pages/blog/2017-10-11-babel-error-in-jest/index.md

    TypeError: (0 , _index2.default) is not a function
 ```

-Now this error makes sense. `_index2.default` isn't a function because it's undefined, as we saw when we looked in the `_index2` object in the Debugger Scope. `_index2` has a `sum` property and no `default` property.
+`_index2.default` isn't a function because it's undefined, as we saw when we looked in the `_index2` object in the Debugger Scope.
+But how can we fix our original code?
 We seem to be accessing the `sum` function in the wrong way, so let's check out how we're importing and exporting the function:

 ```javascript
 // index.js